-Positive socialization experiences are so important if you want your little one to enjoy a lifetime of confident, friendly communication with the world around him.
+Positive puppy socialization experiences are so important if you want your little one to enjoy a lifetime of confident, friendly communication with the world around him.

 sounds, smells and situations as possible... and as early as is safe and practical.

-To help you learn how to socialize your puppy, I've put together a list of the different kinds of people, places and objects to include in your regular daily routines and outings.
+This page focuses on the different kinds of people, places and objects to include in your regular daily routines and outings.

 necessarily recognize a very tall man with a hat as being of the same

 Someone who looks different to the other people he is used to seeing, may be perceived as threatening or scary.

 Make sure your pup has positive experiences with all of these:

 An important part of socializing your puppy is getting him to feel comfortable in strange or unfamiliar surroundings.

 If Fido only ever spends time in your home or yard, a trip to Petsmart (or even to the veterinarian's office) can be scary for him.